 A key milestone in Tristel’s development was the establishment of its manufacturing plant in Cambridgeshire in 2007.
 The company is compliant to the new versions of the following standards,ISO13485:2016 and ISO9001:2015, MDSAP.Today, Tristel serves the disinfection requirements of veterinary practices via its Anistel product range and those of clean rooms in healthcare and the life sciences industry via its Crystel product range.
 The Company operates a Class 6 cleanroom to manufacture sterile-packed disinfectant products.

-The Company has subsidiaries in Germany, Poland, Switzerland, Belgium, Netherlands, France, Italy, Russia, Hong Kong, China, Australia, New Zealand, Japan and USA, and sells its products via distributors in more than thirty other countries
+The Company has subsidiaries in Germany, Poland, Switzerland, Belgium, Netherlands, France, Italy, Russia, Hong Kong, China, Australia, New Zealand, Japan, Malaysia and USA, and sells its products via distributors in more than thirty other countries